camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 ```

 If you want to use another Java Unified Expression Language or FEEL
-implementation you can replace the default implementations in the
+implementation, you can replace the default implementations in the
 [DMN engine configuration][configure EL].
 This way you can also change
 the JSR-223 script engine resolving, for example if you want to configure
 the script engine before using it.